-Best practices are collection foundational methodologies, systems and behaviors that are evident in all great companies.
-Simply put, best practices represent essential disciplines and accountabilities for leaders and companies.
+Best practices are a collection of foundational methodologies, systems and behaviors that are evident in all great companies.
+Simply put, best practices represent essential disciplines and forms of accountability for leaders and companies.
 The key word here is “foundational.”

-Consider Zappo’s approach to creating a dynamic and high performance culture.
+Consider Zappos’ approach to creating a dynamic and high performance culture.
 I visited Zappos Las Vegas headquarters to see their “delivering happiness” culture in action. (“Delivering Happiness” is the title of Zappos’ CEO Tony Hsieh’s best-selling book.)
-There were more people walking around with helium balloons, blowing whistles, ringing bells and cubicles decorated with all sorts of crazy stuff.
+There were people walking around with helium balloons, blowing whistles, and ringing bells and their cubicles decorated with all sorts of crazy stuff.

 How crazy?
 Think “Rainforest Café” in an office setting.
 Tony Hsieh wanted a company that was fun to work at — where happiness was a core value.
 Although best practices are in play at Zappos, Hsieh innovated entirely new and different best practices for Zappos.